inparallel/pstat/README.md

 the specified path.
 While collecting, a single thread flushes any collected record to a CSV file.

 `pstat` makes use of the producer-consumer concurrent pattern.
-If the Intel [Thread Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) library is installed, it can utilize its lock-free datastructures.
+If the Intel [Thread Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) library is installed, `pstat` can utilize its lock-free datastructures.
 Otherwise, it will use simpler lock-able standard containers but at the expense of drop in performance.

 Features
 --------
 * Blazing-fast
-* Makes use of TBB lock-free queues, if available, for maximum performance, and falls back to custom structures if not.
+* Makes use of TBB lock-free queues, if available, for maximum performance, and falls back to custom structures if not
 * Outputs in CSV format
 * Supports outputting raw or human-readable stat records
 * Supports specifying a list of directories/files to skip